 Additional geodatabase functionality

-If your data is stored in a geodatabase, you can take advantage of some additional functionality.
+If your data is stored in a geodatabase, you can take advantage of additional functionality.
 Configure this functionality before publishing a feature service.

-Define subtypes and attribute domains
+Subtypes and attribute domains

 If the data you publish is in a geodatabase, configure your datasets to use subtypes and attribute domains where appropriate to enhance the user experience of the feature service and prevent data entry errors.
 These provide ways of categorizing your data and ensuring that appropriate values are entered when the data is edited.
 Feature services can detect and use the subtypes and domains.
 For example, if you have a domain limiting the color of a fire hydrant to red, yellow, or blue, you see a drop-down list in the web application that allows you to only select one of those three colors.